mvillalbao/mvillalbao.github.io/_projects/1_project.md

-Next, we run an ols regression of $Y$ on $(D,W)$ to control for the effect of covariates summarized in $W$:
+Next, we run an ols regression of $$Y$$ on $$(D,W)$$ to control for the effect of covariates summarized in $$W$$:

 \begin{align}
 \log(Y) &=\beta_1 D  + \beta_2' W + \epsilon.
 \end{align}

 Here, we are considering the flexible model from the previous lab.
-Hence, $W$ controls for experience, education, region, and occupation and industry indicators plus transformations and two-way interactions.
+Hence, $$W$$ controls for experience, education, region, and occupation and industry indicators plus transformations and two-way interactions.

 Let us run the ols regression with controls.